 In some circumstances a fee may be applicable.
 Please ask our reception team for further information.

-At Northern Beaches Paediatrics, our focus is on the medical, emotional and psychological well being of the children we see.
+At Northern Beaches Paediatrics, the doctor’s focus is on the medical, emotional and psychological well being of the children they see.
 Amongst the children who attend the clinic, many come from separated families.
 Conflict and communication breakdown within families can limit collaboration with health care providers and impact optimal treatment outcomes for the child.
-The purpose of this policy is to outline our practice’s philosophy to our families to ensure that the best interests of our patients are always prioritised.
+The purpose of this policy is to outline your clinician’s philosophy to ensure that the best interests of your child are always prioritised.

-- It is the parents’ obligation to provide us a copy of any relevant legal documents or court order.
+- It is the parents’ obligation to provide the Reception team with a copy of any relevant legal documents or court order.